Woodhouse Park: Governance

+indicates seat won in by-election.

 Housing

 As part of Wythenshawe, the majority of housing in Woodhouse Park is social housing, mostly former council housing stock.
 Following a democratic vote, the former council properties are now under the control of local housing associations.
 Due to greater access to government funding, the housing associations have invested a great deal into the local area, improving the quality of maintenance of the housing stock.
 Local leisure facilities have also been improved as part of an urban regeneration programme.

 Police

 The Greater Manchester Police is responsible for Woodhouse Park.